fairy tale image

 Obara no Zaimokuiwa is a columnar jointed rock formation measuring 65m in height and over 100m in length.
 A national natural monument. © Miyagi Prefecture

-"Ohara's Zaimokuiwa" is located upstream of the Shiraishi River, on the east side of Shichikashuku Dam, and is a spectacular natural sight, with a rock wall (columnar jointing) that looks like a row of gigantic logs stretching for about 100 meters.
-It is about 65 meters high and has been designated a national natural monument.
+"Ohara's Timber Rock"is located upstream of the Shiraishi River, east of the Shichikashuku Dam.
+It is a spectacular natural formation where a rock face resembling a row of giant timbers (columnar jointing) stretches for approximately 100 meters.
+Reaching a height of about 65 meters, it is designated as a national natural monument.

 The former Kamitosawa Kendan Yashiki Kimura Residence was relocated from the former Kamitosawa Inn, which was submerged in the dam lake. © Shiroishi City